Knowledge-Enriched Distributional Model Inversion Attacks: The Proposed Approach

-The prior loss $L_\text{prior}$ penalizes unrealistic images and the identity loss $L_\text{id}$ encourages the estimated private data distribution to have high likelihood of being assigned to a given target label $k$ under the targeted network $T$.
+Here the prior loss $L_\text{prior}$ penalizes unrealistic images and the identity loss $L_\text{id}$ encourages the estimated private data distribution to have high likelihood of being assigned to the given target label $k$ under the targeted network $T$.